-State Planning Priorities

-Date Completed Brief Description of the Action Taken Promote Infill and Equity Rehabilitating, maintaining, and improving existing infrastructure that supports infill development an appropriate reuse and redevelopment of previously developed, underutilized land that is presently served be transit, streets, water, sewer, and other essential services, particularly in underserved areas.
-Seek or utilize funding or support strategies to facilitate opportunities for infill development.
-Other (describe how this mosts subgress shipstive) Other (describe how this meets subarea objective) Promote Resource Protection Protecting, preserving, and enhancing the state's most valuable natural resources, including working landscapes such as farm, range, and forest lands; natural lands such as wetlands, watersheds, wildlife habitats and other wildlands; recreation lands such as parks, trails, greenbelts, and other open space; and landscape with locally unique features and areas identified by the state as deserving special protection.
+State Planning Priorities Date Completed Brief Description of the Action Taken Promote Infill a nd Equity appropriate reus maintaining, and improving existing infrastructure that supports infill development and se and redevelopment of previously developed, underutilized land that is presently served by transit, streets, v vater, sewer, and other essential services, particularly in underserved areas.
+Seek or utilize fu Inding or support strategies to facilitate opportunities for infill development.
+Other (describe how this meets subarea objective) Promote Resou landscapes such and other wildla serving, and enhancing the state's most valuable natural resources, including working in as farm, range, and forest lands; natural lands such as wetlands, watersheds, wildlife habitats, inds; recreation lands such as parks, trails, greenbelts, and other open space; and landscapes ue features and areas identified by the state as deserving special protection.
 Actively seek a variety of funding opportunities to promote resource protection in underserved communities.
-Other (describe how this meets subarea objective) Encourage Efficient Development Patterns Ensuring that any infrastructure associated with development, other than infill development, supports ne development that does the following: (1) Uses land efficiently.
-11) Odd land Chloraly.
+Other (describe how this meets subarea objective) Encourage Efficient Development Patterns development that ny infrastructure associated with development, other than infill development, supports new at does the following: (1) Uses land efficiently.